 2. Playa Mamitas Beach

-Mamitas Beach Club is a large facility just behind the public beach which offers sun beds for rent, food and a family area with a kid’s pool.
+Mamitas Beach Club is a large facility just behind the public beach which offers sunbeds for rent, food and a family area with a kid’s pool.

-Ours kids had fun playing on this kid-friendly Playa del Carmen beach with their beach toys and going into the deeper water with a parent.
+Our kids had fun playing on this kid-friendly Playa del Carmen beach with their beach toys and going into the deeper water with a parent.

 How to Get to Playa Mamitas Public Beach